winksaville/esp32s3-rgb-blink/README.md

    and on the serial monitor you should see the messages indicating the LED color changes and the time.

+## arduion-cli

+Added support for arduino-cli.
+You can init, compile, upload, monitor and clean from the command line.

 ## License

 Licensed under either of